-"Reed-that-bends," he said, addressing the young culprit by name, and in his proper language, "though the Great Spirit has made you pleasant to the eyes, it would have been better that you had not been born.
-Your tongue is loud in the village, but in battle it is still.
+"Reed-that-bends," he said, a ldressing the young culprit by name, and in his proper language, "though the Great Spirit has made you pleasant to the eyes, it would have been better that you had not been born.
+Your tongue is loud in the village, but in battle it is till.
 None of my young men strike the tomahawk deeper into the war-post-none of them so lightly on the Yengeese.
-The enemy know the shape of your back, but they have never seen the colour of your eyes.
+The enemy know the shape of your back, but they hav never seen the color of your eyes.
 Three times have they called on you to come, and as often did you forget to answer.
 Your name will never be mentioned again in your tribe-it is already forgotten."

 As the chief slowly uttered these words, pausing impressively between each sentence, the culprit raised his face, in deference to the other's rank and years.
-Shame, horror, and pride, struggled fearfully in its speaking lineaments.
-His eye, which was contracted with inward anguish, gleamed around on the persons of those whose breath was his fame, and the latter emotion, for an instant, predominated.
+Shame, horror, and pride struggled in its lineaments.
+His eye, which was contracted with inward anguish, gleamed on the persons of those whose breath was his fame; and the latter emotion for an instant predominated.
 He arose to his feet, and baring his bosom, looked steadily on the keen, glittering knife, that was already upheld by his inexorable judge.
-As the weapon passed slowly into his heart, he even smiled, as if in joy, at having found death less dreadful than he had anticipated, and fell heavily on his face, at the feet of the rigid and unyielding form of Uncas.
+As the weapon passed slowly into his heart he even smiled, as if in joy at having found death less dreadful than he had anticipated, and fell heavily on his face, at the feet of the rigid and unyielding form of Uncas.

 The squaw gave a loud and plaintive yell, dashed the torch to the earth, and buried everything in darkness.
-The whole shuddering group of spectators glided from the lodge like troubled sprites; and Duncan thought that he and the yet throbbing body of the victim of an Indian judgment had now become its only tenants.
+The whole shuddering groups of spectators glided from the lodge, like troubled sprites; and Duncan thought that he and the yet throbbing body of the victim of an Indian judgment had now become its only tenan

-CHAPTER II.
+CHAPTER XXIV.

-"Thus spoke the sage; the kings without delay Dissolve the council, and their chief obey."-Pope's Iliad.
+Thus spoke the sage: the kings without delay Dissolve the council, and their chief obey.

-A SINGLE moment, however, served to convince the youth that he was mistaken.
-A hand was laid, with a powerful pressure, on his arm, and then the low voice of Uncas muttered in his ears-
+Pope's ILIAD.

-"The Hurons are dogs!
+A SINGLE moment served to convince the youth that he was mistaken.
+A hand was laid, with a powerful pressure, on his arm, and the low voice of Uncas muttered in his ears,- "The Hurons are dogs.
 The sight of a coward's blood can never make a warrior tremble.
-The 'grey head' and the Sagamore are safe, and the rifle of Hawk-eye is not asleep.
-Go-Uncas and the 'open hand' are now strangers.
+The 'Grey Head' and the Sagamore are safe, and the rifle of Hawk-eye is not asleep.
+Go-Uncas and the 'Open Hand' are now strangers.
 It is enough."

-Heyward would gladly have heard more, but a timely effort from his friend, urged him toward the door, and admonished him of the danger that might attend the discovery of their intercourse.
+Heyward would gladly have heard more, but the gentle push from his friend urged him towards the door, and admonished him of the danger that might attend the discovery of their intercourse.
 Slowly and reluctantly yielding to the necessity, he quitted the place, and mingled with the throng that hovered nigh.
-The dying fires in the clearing, cast a dim and uncertain light on the dusky figures that were silently stalking to and fro; and, occasionally, a brighter gleam than common glanced into the darkness of the lodge, and exhibited the figure of Uncas, still maintaining its upright attitude above the dead body of the Huron.
+The dying fires in the clearing cast a dim and uncertain light on the dusky figures that were silently stalking to and fro; and occasionally a brighter gleam than common glanced into the lodge, and exhibited the figure of Uncas still maintaining his upright attitude near the dead body of the Huron.